 - All other liquids, including those packaged in security bags.
 When security personnel are required to open these bags to inspect them, the liquids will be packaged in a new security bag provided by the airport.

 Security personnel may require containers of liquid to be opened for inspection.

 You may not enter the passenger-only zone of an airport or the cabin of an aircraft with liquids which have not passed a security check or which the passenger has not allowed to be inspected.

 These restrictions relating to the transport of liquids do not affect luggage that is checked in..

 If you have any queries, please contact your airline or travel agent prior to your journey.

-Please co-operate with the airport security staff and airlines.
-They are working for your safety by complying with the regulations in force.
+Please cooperate with the airport and airline security staff.
+They are working to ensure your safety by complying with the regulations in force.